hichamomh/Python-labs/Labs/Lab1/README.md

-All the tutorials in this lab are borrowed from Guillaume Gautier's course: https://github.com/guilgautier/sdia-python
+All the tutorials in this lab are borrowed from Guillaume Gautier's course: https://github.com/guilgautier/sdia-python.

+In particular, the [notes](notes/) folder is completely taken from his course.

 # Lab1 - Objectives